 The Chesapeake Bay Bridge-Tunnel (CBBT) has installed high-speed gates in all of its toll lanes as part of the implementation of the E-ZPass system.
 While the new toll system has been a huge hit with customers, some questions regarding the necessity of the toll gates have been received.
 The reasons are really quite simple.
 Since vehicles using E-ZPass do not expect to have any interaction with a toll collector on most toll roads, they generally do not come to a stop in the toll lane.
 Certain situations unique to the CBBT have required the installation of a gated system so that vehicles can be stopped if necessary, as a result of stringent restrictions that are necessary as a result of the two tunnels as well as the harsh marine environment in which the facility is located.

 The CBBT is exposed to high winds that require the restriction of certain types of vehicles when wind speeds exceed 40 miles per hour.
 This typically happens about 15 to 20 times per year given the extreme storms that traverse the Chesapeake Bay.
 Gates are required to stop these vehicles during times of high winds so that they can be turned around.
 It is not a matter of trusting customers to battle high winds by themselves but rather a matter of customer safety.
-The CBBT has already experienced numerous incidents with vehicles being blown over due to wind gusts; therefore, we do whatever is necessary to prevent that from happening again.

 Also, due to the two tunnels that are part of the facility, the CBBT has special restrictions on vehicles carrying hazardous materials.
 The District’s operational staff has to be able to interact with placarded vehicles, via the remote intercom system, that may be carrying hazardous materials as well as campers or RV’s that may be utilizing propane gas.
 Again, an E-ZPass customer does not typically expect to stop, and without gates, could slip through unchecked.